brevzin/cpp_proposals/1858_generalized_packs/generalized-packs.md

 ## Pack declarations

 You can declare member variable packs, namespace-scope variable packs, and block-scope variable packs.
 You can declare alias packs.
+The initializer for a pack declaration has to be either an unexpanded pack or a _braced-init-list_.

 These can be directly unpacked when in non-dependent contexts.